Syrian Civil War

 + Who are the main factions in the Syrian Civil War? >

-The main factions in the Syrian Civil War include the Syrian government led by President Bashar al-Assad, various rebel groups such as the Free Syrian Army, Kurdish forces including the YPG, and Islamist groups like ISIS and Jabhat al-Nusra.
-Additionally, external actors like Russia, Iran, Turkey, and the United States have supported different factions, further complicating the conflict.
-The involvement of these factions has turned the war into a multifaceted and prolonged conflict, with shifting alliances and territorial control.
+The main factions in the Syrian Civil War include the Syrian government led by President Bashar al-Assad, various rebel groups (such as the Free Syrian Army), Kurdish forces (primarily the YPG), and extremist groups like ISIS and the Al-Nusra Front.
+Each faction has different ideologies and goals, complicating the conflict.

 + What caused the Syrian Civil War? >